StardustDL/generator-oj-problem/README.md

 ## Directory Structure

 > Here is a demo problem [A + B Problem](https://github.com/StardustDL/generator-oj-problem/tree/master/demo).
+Details about [`problem.yml`](https://github.com/StardustDL/generator-oj-problem/tree/master/demo/problem.yml) and [`generator.py`](https://github.com/StardustDL/generator-oj-problem/tree/master/demo/generator.py) are given at the comments of the demo files.
 >
 > The file with extension `.md` means it supports plain [CommonMark](https://commonmark.org/) by built-in render. **Attention**: No LaTeX and embeded image supports.